Niraj-Vishwakarma/brickBreaker-Game/README.md

 # Brick Breaker Game

 In this game you have the control of bar at the bottom.
 It is use to bounce back the ball.
-The ball hits the target and you gain points.
-Once the ball hit the obtacle it bounces back and the obstacles disappear.
+The ball hits the brick and you gain points.
+Once the ball hit the brick it bounces back and the brick disappear.

 You have to keep the ball bouncing back till all the obstacles are cleared.